errorinc0de/Coding-Questions/README.md

 You can contribute in different languages like C, C++, Python, Java, JS, Ruby, etc.

-If you are not adding a new problem look for the 'Miscellaneous' branch.
+If you are not adding an existing problem look for the 'Miscellaneous' branch and add your own questions!

 We prefer well documented code, along with a file explaining the problem well, and your Pull Requests should comply with these in-order to get merged.
 So, do read the [CONTRIBUTING.md](https://github.com/soh-sarkar/Coding-Questions/blob/main/CONTRIBUTING.md).